The Fall of the House of Usher (2023) | Horrific & Surprising

 TL;DR

-I was rather skeptical of a modern interpretation of Edgar Allen Poe’s most popular stories, but Mike Flannigan and his talented team managed to pleasantly surprise me.
+I was rather skeptical of a modern interpretation of Edgar Allan Poe’s most popular stories, but Mike Flannigan and his talented team managed to pleasantly surprise me.
 The mystery surrounding the Usher family and their demise was enough to hook me and the performances of the cast managed to make me curious about how everything would get wrapped up.
 Not everything felt fully realized by its end, but I think that this show manages to tell an interesting enough story that even Poe would approve of its quality.